-In this guide you will learn how to work with Mux's API through HTTP requests.
+Learn how to work with Mux's API through HTTP requests.

-Token IDaccess token ID, the "username" in HTTP basic auth
+Token ID | access token ID, the "username" in HTTP basic auth |

-Token secretaccess token secret, the "password" in HTTP basic auth
+Token secret | access token secret, the "password" in HTTP basic auth |

 Every request to the API is authenticated via an Access Token, which includes the ID and the secret key.
 You can think of the Access Token’s ID as its username and secret as the password.
 Mux only stores a hash of the secret, not the secret itself.
 If you lose the secret key for your access token, Mux cannot recover it; you will have to create a new Access Token.
 If the secret key for an Access Token is leaked you should revoke that Access Token on the settings page: https://dashboard.mux.com/settings/access-tokens.